-My boyfriend and I recently hung a whiteboard in our living room where we track our monthly budget, as well as the progress we’ve made paying off our debt.
+When my husband and I were dating and were working on paying off debt and budgeting, we hung a whiteboard in our living room where we tracked our monthly budget, as well as our debt payoff progress.

-It seems like a small step, but we see that whiteboard all the time, and definitely helps create some accountability and reminds us of our goals.
+It seems like a small step, but the whiteboard hung in a place where we saw it all the time and it helped to create accountability and remind us of our goals.

 These 25 ideas are just a handful of simple tips to save money.
 There are definitely a LOT more ideas out there!